Ireneusz Socha

-Ireneusz Socha (born 1964 in Dębica, Poland).
-Drummer, Composer.
-Co-editor of DRUT (1985–1987) – one of Poland's first artzines.
-The mastermind behind Kirkut-Koncept (1986–1990) – a group performing original compositions bordering on rock song, cabaret, ethnic music and experimental.
-Took part in many other avantgarde Polish groups of the 1980s including: Przestrzenie (art songs), music theatre, Na Przyklad (group improvisation) and Hiena (postindustrial).
-Collaborates with Jarosław Bester, Bolesław Błaszczyk, Marek Chołoniewski, Chris Cutler, Piotr Czerny, Tomasz Duda, Joane Hétu, Tomasz Krakowiak, Jacek Podsiadło, Raphael Roginski and Yuriy Yaremchuk.
-Translated into Polish Chris Cutler's File Under Popular (Zielona Sowa Publishing House, 1999).
-In 2000, founded Dembitzer Music.
-Between 2004 and 2014, completed translation of the Sefer Dembitz to Polish for JewishGen.
-Wrote the script and the music for the short documentary titled "Nothing remains forever" (Society of Friends of the Land of Dębica, 2004).
+Ireneusz Socha (born 1964) is a Polish drummer and composer.
+He co-founded the zine DRUT, which pioneered coverage of Polish art during its publication from 1985 to 1987.
+Socha managed the group Kirkut-Koncept, which performed original compositions that ranged between rock, cabaret, ethnic, and experimental music during its 1986 to 1990 lifetime.
+During the 1980s, Socha was affiliated with other avant-garde Polish groups, such as Przestrzenie, music theatre troupes, the improvisation troupe Na Przyklad, and the post-industrial band Hiena.
+He has collaborated with Jarosław Bester, Bolesław Błaszczyk, Marek Chołoniewski, Chris Cutler, Piotr Czerny, Tomasz Duda, Joane Hétu, Tomasz Krakowiak, Jacek Podsiadło, Raphael Roginski, and Yuriy Yaremchuk.

+Socha translated Chris Cutler's 1985 book File Under Popular into Polish, publishing it through the Zielona Sowa Publishing House in 1999.
+In 2000, he founded Dembitzer Music.
+Between 2004 and 2014, he translated the Sefer Dembitz to Polish for the genealogy organization JewishGen.
+Socha wrote the script and music for the 2004 short documentary Nothing Remains Forever (Society of Friends of the Land of Dębica).